-- (1) Does not include \$6.4 million of in-kind distributions paid to CenTra in 2004. - EBITDA represents earnings from continuing operations before interest, taxes, depreciation and amortization.
-Our management believes that the presentation of EBITDA included in this Form 10-K provides useful information to investors regarding our results of operations because it assists in analyzing and benchmarking the performance and value of our business.
-Although our management uses EBITDA as a financial measure to assess the performance of our business compared to that of others in our industry, the use of EBITDA is limited because it does not include certain material costs, such as depreciation, amortization and interest, necessary to operate our business.
+EBITDA represents earnings from continuing operations before interest, taxes, depreciation and amortization.
+Management believes that the presentation of EBITDA included in this Form 10-K provides useful information to investors regarding our results of operations because it assists in analyzing and benchmarking the performance and value of our business.
+Although management uses EBITDA as a financial measure to assess the performance of our business compared to that of others in our industry, the use of EBITDA is limited because it does not include certain material costs, such as depreciation, amortization and interest, necessary to operate our business.
 EBITDA is not measured under generally accepted accounting principles and, when analyzing our operating performance, investors should use EBITDA in addition to, not as an alternative for, operating income, net income and cash flows from operating activities.
 Investors also should note that our presentation of EBITDA may not be comparable to similarly titled measures used by other companies.